blazerzs/Ro-BOT/README.md

 ## Satisified Customers
 - Little Playful Daycare
   > This bot is amazing, I couldn't have find a better bot. - Julian, Founder of Little Playful Daycare.
-  > THE BOT WAS SO EASY TO SET UP, ONE OF MY BEST FRIENDS SW_OCKS HELPED SET IT UP.
-I'M DEFINITELY SHARING THIS WITH MY FRIENDS.
-TYSM RO-BOT!! <3 - Kasey

 ## License
 MIT